Universal-Team/db/docs/_3ds/raptor3ds.md

 systems:
 - 3DS
 title: Raptor3DS
-update_notes: <p dir="auto">Recompiled libctru 1.90 with 03 optimization for yet another
+update_notes: <p dir="auto">Raised the quality of the audio along with yet another speed boost.</p>
-  boost of speed.</p>
-updated: '2022-10-12T04:28:34Z'
+updated: '2022-10-12T14:06:57Z'
-version: 0.6.2
+version: 0.6.3
-version_title: Another speed boost
+version_title: Audio Quality
 ---
 Reversed-engineered source port from Raptor Call Of The Shadows ported to the Nintendo 3DS.